LRVIJAY2003/project/README.md

         if source == "documentation":
             response += "*This mapping was found in the COPPER documentation.*\n" elif source == "pattern_matching":
-            response += "*This mapping was generated based on naming patterns and schema analysis.
+            response += "*This mapping was generated based on naming patterns.
 Please verify before use.*\n" elif source == "ai_generated":
             response += "*This mapping was generated using AI based on the SQL definition and API documentation.
 Please verify before use.*\n"

         return response

-    def generate_api_usage_response(self, query):
+    def generate_api_usage_response(self, question):
         """Generate response about API usage."""
-        # Identify specific API topics
-        topics = self.extract_api_topics(query)

         # Get relevant API documentation
+        search_results = self.confluence.search_content(question, max_results=5)

-        context = self.get_api_documentation(topics)
+        context = []
+        for page, content, score, space in search_results: context.append(content["formatted"])

+        # Additional context from specific pages
+        api_topics = ["endpoint", "api", "operator"]
+        for topic in api_topics:
+            if topic in question.lower():
+                for key, page_info in IMPORTANT_PAGES.items():
+                    if topic in key.lower():
+                        page_content = self.confluence.get_page_content(page_info["id"])
+                        if page_content:
+                            context.append(page_content["formatted"])

+        # Add conversation context
-        context_memory = self.get_conversation_context()
+        conversation_context = self.get_conversation_context()

-        # Generate response with AI using enhanced prompting
+        # Generate response with AI
         prompt = f"""
-        You are a COPPER API expert at CME Group.
-You're chatting with a colleague who's asking about the COPPER API.
+        You are a COPPER API expert working at CME.
+A colleague has asked you this question:

-        COLLEAGUE'S QUESTION: {query}
+        {question}

-        RELEVANT COPPER API DOCUMENTATION:
+        Here is relevant information from the COPPER API documentation:
-        {context}

-        PREVIOUS CONVERSATION:
-        {context_memory}

-        As their teammate, provide a helpful, detailed response that directly answers their question.
-Include:
-        - Specific API endpoints, parameters, and usage examples when applicable
-        - Clear explanations in a conversational but professional tone
-        - Code samples or JSON examples where helpful
-        - Friendly advice on best practices

-        Your colleague appreciates thorough answers that go beyond the basic documentation, with real-world usage insights that will help them implement solutions effectively.

-        Remember to format your response with proper Markdown for readability, and use a warm, collaborative tone as you would when helping a valued coworker.
+        {' '.join(context[:3])}

+        Previous conversation:
+        {conversation_context}

+        Give a clear, helpful response in a professional but conversational tone.
+Include specific API endpoints, parameters, and examples where relevant.
+Format your response using Markdown.
+Be concise but thorough, and focus directly on answering the question.
         """

         try: